 A snap cutter requires some practice to learn how to set the chain, and it is very heavy to maneuver.
 It is also a very expensive tool that few homeowners want to own.
 Where necessary, it's best to lease this tool from a home center or tool rental center.
 To be safe, it helps to practice a few times on spare pipe before cutting a pipe in a tight space.

 06 of 07

 CPVC and PEX Cutters

 A soft tubing cutter is a scissors-like tool that operates in much the same way as a PVC tubing cutter, but rather than a ratcheting action, the tool simply cuts through soft tubing with a single squeeze of the handle.
 Just wiggle the blade back and forth to get it started in the pipe, then squeeze the handle to cut all the way through.

-his type of cutter works great, but extended use may tire your hands.
-PVC ratchet cutters also work great for cutting this type of pipe, as do most saws, so feel free to use whatever you have in your plumbing tool box.
+This type of cutter works great, but extended use may tire your hands.
+PVC ratchet cutters also work great for cutting this type of pipe, as do most saws, so feel free to use whatever you have in your plumbing toolbox.

 07 of 07